Skip to main content

 Article 22: Third-party products

-22.2.
-The Client accepts the aforementioned terms and conditions and the user license agreement or End-User License Agreement EULA from third parties.
-The intended terms and conditions and the right of use agreement or End-User License Agreement (EULA) are made available digitally by the contractor to the agreement between the contractor and the client as an annex.
-If necessary, the contractor can send the terms and conditions and user rights agreement or End-User License Agreement (EULA) of third parties to the client free of charge.
+22.2 The Client accepts the aforementioned terms and conditions and the third-party license agreement (EULA).
+The Contractor will make the aforementioned terms and conditions and the third-party license agreement (EULA) available digitally as an appendix to the agreement between the Contractor and the Client.
+If necessary, the Contractor may send the third-party terms and conditions and the third-party license agreement (EULA) to the Client free of charge.

 Article 23: Privacy